 - 60 questions that mirror the format of the boards, so you’ll be ready for the real thing

-- A pause feature allows you to step away if you like
+- A pause feature that allows you to step away if you want a break

-- Robust feedback on your performance — how you compared with others and how you performed in each subspecialty — along with key learning points, detailed feedback, and citations are all available to you once you complete the exam.
+- Robust feedback on your performance: How you compare with others and how you performed in each subspecialty, along with key learning points, detailed feedback, and citations that include free access to NEJM articles, all available to you once you complete the exam.

-Use the exams to direct where you want to start learning in the product, assess yourself partway through the learning, or get your timing down the week before your boards.
+Use the exams to direct where you want to start learning in the product, assess yourself partway through the learning, or get your timing down the week before your ABIM Board exam.
 It’s all up to you.

-Learn on Your Schedule — Whenever & Wherever You Like
+Online Internal Medicine Board Review: Learn on Your Schedule Whenever and Wherever You Like

-NEJM Knowledge+ Internal Medicine Board Review doesn’t just adapt to your performance — it also adapts to your lifestyle.
-Because you’ll learn by answering bite-size questions rather than large chapters and reviews, you can fit it in whenever you have even a minute or two.
+Our online Internal Medicine Board Review doesn’t just adapt to your performance.
+It also adapts to your lifestyle.
+Because you can learn in bite-sized increments by answering as many or few questions as you like rather than wading through large chapters and reviews, you can fit learning in whenever you have a few minutes.

-Whenever you’ve got a moment to lean back and reflect, NEJM Knowledge+ Internal Medicine Board Review is there with you — whether it’s in line at the supermarket, in the parking lot while waiting for your child’s soccer practice to let out, or during an unplanned minute between patients.
+Use NEJM Knowledge+ Internal Medicine Board Review on your desktop or mobile device.
+Whenever you’ve got a free moment, NEJM Knowledge+ Internal Medicine Board Review is there with you — whether it’s in line at the supermarket, in the parking lot while waiting for your child’s soccer practice to let out, or during an unplanned minute between patients.

 Learn why Internal Medicine Question Banks are so effective.